crazybie/tlua/readme.md

 # Hightlights

-- tiny lua binding utility in one header file(expired by LuaBridge)
+- tiny lua binding utility in one header file(inspired by [LuaBridge](https://github.com/vinniefalco/LuaBridge))
 - official lua5.3 packed in 1 h&cpp files.
 - luasocket for remote debuging packed in 1 h&cpp files.
 - no other dependencies